Vicente Sotto: Personal life

-Sotto was born in Cebu City on April 18, 1877, to Marcelino Sotto and Pascuala Yap.
-He is the younger brother of Filemon Sotto.
+Sotto was born in Cebu City on April 18, 1877, to Marcelino Antonio de Sotto y Legazpi, Binondo-born Spanish mestizo, and Pascuala Yapsutco y Lim, a Cebu-born Chinese mestiza.
+He is the younger brother of Filemón Sotto.

 He finished his secondary education at the University of San Carlos (formerly Colegio de San Carlos), Cebu City.
 He obtained the degree of Bachelor of Laws in Letran and Judicial Science and studied law in Manila Law College and passed the bar examinations in 1907.
 Sotto was a member of the Philippine Independent Church (also known as the Aglipayan Church) as he saw independence from the Roman Catholic Church as a source of national pride.
+Sotto became a close acquaintance of Gregorio Aglipay and was a legal counsel of the Aglipayan Church in numerous legal battles.

 Political career

-In 1902, Senator Sotto entered politics when he ran for the municipal council of Cebu and won.
+In 1902, Sotto entered politics when he ran for the municipal council of Cebu and won.
 In 1907, he was elected mayor despite his absence during the election owing to his involvement in a court battle caused by a kidnapping suit lodge against him by his opponent, and was forced to stay in Hong Kong.
 Sotto returned to the country in 1914.

 In 1922, he was elected representative of the second district of Cebu until 1925.
 In 1937, he ran for governor of Cebu but lost.

+Senate

 In May 1946, he ran for senator and won and served as Chairman of the Senate Committee on Finance until 1950.
 He served in the Senate until 1950.